MSEL General Competition Rules

 2.8.4 Roster Changes

-Roster changes may be made at any point during or in between seasons except during the time a team has queued for their match, during live matches, or once the playoffs have begun.
+Roster changes may be made at any point during or in between seasons except during the time a team has queued for their match, during live matches, or once the playoffs have been seeded.

 2.9.
 Prizing

-All prizing will be distributed once all teams that have earned it submit the necessary information needed to verify the eligibility of the players on the team and all pending payments are completed.
-If a team or player is missing any required criteria for verification or payment, the prizing will be held for 30 days after the conclusion of the applicable MSEL tournament.
-If a team or player fails to provide the required information or payments within those 30 days, they may forfeit all prizes from the tournament.
+All prizing will be distributed once all Organizations that have earned it submit the necessary information needed to verify the eligibility of the players on the Organization and all pending payments are completed.
+If an Organization or player is missing any required criteria for verification or payment, the prizing will be held for 30 days after the conclusion of the applicable MSEL tournament.
+If an Organization or player fails to provide the required information or payments within those 30 days, they may forfeit all prizes from the tournament.
 Prizing will take between 3-6 weeks from the completion of the tournament to be fulfilled.

 The Middle School Esports League reserves the right to revoke or change prizing if the minimum number of 32 tournament registrants is not reached.
 For prizing questions or concerns, please email prizing@generationesports.com.